 - Under that, convert the numbers and words to symbol character types.

 Every morning @ 7 A.M., I wake our 2 kids & make them breakfast.

-- On the next line, take the first letter of each word including all your numbers and symbols.
+- On the next line, take each word’s first letter, including all your numbers and symbols.

 E m @ 7 A .
 M . , I w o 2 k & m t b .(19-characters)

 - Write this password, character-by-character 7-9 more times by hand, and as you write